 The 10K field was almost identical to last year’s.
 62 swimmers, split about 50/50 between USA-S and USMS.
 6-8 super-elite / professional / national-team types at the top.

 Last year, I finished 27/62 overall and 9th among Masters swimmers.
 This year, I was 14/62 overall and 1st among Masters.
 (A 32-year old guy finished 3rd overall but didn’t swim with the Masters wave.
 He’s also a 4-time Olympian).

 My 2011 open water season officially begins this Saturday, at the Nike Swim Miami.
 The 10K main event is scheduled for 10am EDT, and will be streamed live on the web at Swimming World TV (and syndicated here).

 There’s a new venue this year – the Miami Yacht Club on Watson Island.
 According to the promotional materials, the Yacht Club offers “cleaner water and a more beautiful backdrop,” as well as the opportunity to “swim past homes of notorious celebrities, one of which is Gloria Estefan’s residence.”
 Wait…what?

-Because, let’s be honest: The biggest issue with the previous venue (the Marine Stadium) is that we didn’t get to swim past Gloria Estefan’s house.
+Because, let’s be honest: The biggest issue with the previous venue is that we didn’t get to swim past Gloria Estefan’s house.

-The course has also changed a bit – a 5 laps of a 2K rather than 4 laps of a 2.5K – to reflect the layout of the 2012 London Olympics course.
+The course has also changed a bit – a 5 laps of 2K rather than 4 laps of 2.5K – to reflect the layout of the 2012 London Olympics course.